This post may contain affiliate links.

-There are many and varied places to eat out in Batu Ferringhi, Penang, from Mc Donalds to The Hard Rock Hotel and everything in between.
+There are many and varied places to eat out in Batu Ferringhi, from Mc Donalds to The Hard Rock Hotel and everything in between.
 You’ll also find numerous region specific speciality restaurants including Thai and Lebanese.
 It’s a lovely spot and well worth a stay.
 We spent 10 days in Batu Ferringhi on a fairly tight budget and what we really wanted was local style food, be that Malaysian, Indian or Chinese.
 We used the famous Long Beach food court regularly, but also found a few other smaller places to eat that offered great food.
 I have to say though, we struggled to find breakfast.

 Long Beach Food Court, Battu Ferringhi.
 Everybody’s Favourite.

 People sing the praises of the Long Beach food court for affordable food, we ate there most nights.
 It doesn’t open ’till 6.30 pm which is late for us with kids.
 The food here is good but not fantastic.
 You can get anything you like there,including Indian, Malay, Western and Chinese.

 We tried a lot of options from several food stalls, the only thing we’d really rave about were the vegetable pizzas, at 25 Ringgit ($8.50 AU) they cost more than we needed to be paying on our budget and was just big enough for Boo (6) and I to share but they were very good pizzas.

 The pizza stall also serves excellent garlic bread, the sort of comfort food many Westerners crave on a long Asia trip.
 Long Beach also serves beer and cocktails, at OK prices, something we hadn’t seen at all in Kuala Lumpur.

 It’s good every now and then to get a Western food fix but we travel to find out about the local food, so Long Beach was a bit of a fail for us, despite being a fun place to hang out in the evenings.